-- (1) the applicant is ineligible for a license pursuant to subpart 2 or Minnesota Statutes, section 349.16, subdivision 2; - (2) the applicant has expended a greater portion of its gross profits from lawful gambling on allowable expenses than is permitted by Minnesota Statutes, section 349.15: - (3) the director determines that the organization applying for renewal is:(a) not in compliance with a law or rule governing lawful gambling; - (b) delinquent in filing tax returns or paying taxes required by Minnesota Statutes, chapter 349; or - (4) it remains incomplete for more than 90 days after its initial submission. - C. An organization that has had its application denied pursuant to item B may reapply for renewal of its license once it has remedied that portion of its renewal application which resulted in the denial.
-In the case of a renewal application that has been denied because the organization has expended a greater portion of its gross profits from gambling on allowable expenses than is permitted by Minnesota Statutes,
+- (1) the applicant is ineligible for a license pursuant to subpart 2 or Minnesota Statutes, section 349.16, subdivision 2; - (2) the applicant has expended a greater portion of its gross profits from lawful gambling on allowable expenses than is permitted by Minnesota Statutes, section 349.15; - (3) the director determines that the organization applying for renewal is:(a) not in compliance with a law or rule governing lawful gambling; - (b) delinquent in filing tax returns or paying taxes required by Minnesota Statutes, chapter 349; or - (4) the application remains incomplete for more than 90 days after its initial submission.

-- section 349.15, the organization may remedy the problem by transferring sufficient nongambling funds into its gambling account to bring it into compliance with Minnesota Statutes, section 349.15.
-Nothing in this subpart prevents the board from pursuing disciplinary action against a licensee for violations of law or rule which warranted the denial of a renewal application but were subsequently remedied in a sufficient manner to allow renewal of the organization's license. - D. The board may not delay the renewal of an organization license under Minnesota Statutes, section 349.16, because of the licensee's failure to submit a complete application by a specified date before the expiration of the license, unless the board has first: - (1) sent the applicant by registered mail a written notice of the incomplete application; and - (2) given the applicant at least five business days from the date of receipt of the notice to submit a complete application or the information necessary to complete the application. - E. An organization that the director determines has failed to submit a complete renewal application at least 60 days before the expiration of its existing license may appeal that determination by filing a written request for a contested case hearing with the board before the expiration of the organization's existing license.
+- C. An organization that has had its application denied pursuant to item B may reapply for renewal of its license once it has remedied that portion of its renewal application which resulted in the denial.
+If the renewal application was denied because the organization has exceeded the limits set forth in Minnesota Statutes, section 349.15, subdivision 1, the organization may deposit sufficient funds from a nongambling source into its gambling account to bring it into compliance with Minnesota Statutes, section 349.15, subdivision 1.
+Nothing in this subpart prevents the board from pursuing disciplinary action against a licensee for violations of law or rule which warranted the denial of a renewal application but were subsequently remedied in a sufficient manner to allow renewal of the organization's license. - D. An organization that the director determines has failed to submit a complete renewal application at least 60 days before the expiration of its existing license may appeal that determination.
+To appeal the director's determination, the organization must file a written request for a contested case hearing with the board before the expiration of the organization's existing license.
 The director shall schedule a contested case hearing before an administrative law judge pursuant to Minnesota Statutes, chapter 14.
 The hearing must be held less than 30 days after the service of a Notice and Order for Hearing if allowed by the chief administrative law judge pursuant to part 1400.5600, subpart 3.
 The board must issue its final decision within 30 days after receipt of the administrative law judge's report and subsequent exceptions and argument under Minnesota Statutes, section 14.61.
 The sole issue at the hearing is whether the applicant submitted a complete application at least 60 days before the expiration of the applicant's existing license.